ROCm/rocprofiler/README.md

     ./build.sh --clean-build OR ./build.sh -cb
     ```

-- Option 2 (Where ROCM_PATH envronment need to be set with the current installation directory of rocm), run the following:
+- Option 2 (Where ROCM_PATH environment need to be set with the current installation directory of rocm), run the following:

   - Creating the build directory